 There are some studies available suggesting that Pycnogenol may reduce inflammation and pain among patients with arthritis.
 Furthermore, some small studies suggest that symptoms of asthma and hay fever may be improved.
 Finally, a few studies suggest that Pycnogenol may improve skin health.

 Pycnogenol has been widely studied for the past 40 years.
 More than 340 published studies and review articles have addressed the safety and efficacy of this substance.

 The above summary confirms that a number of published studies suggest that Pycnogenol may have some effects that could positively affect cardiovascular health.

 However, it is important to keep in mind that there may be unpublished research that hasn’t shown any health benefits.
 It’s been repeatedly shown that positive studies are more likely to be published than negative ones.

 Furthermore, insufficient scientific data is available on the long-term health effects of Pycnogenol.

 In 2012 a systematic review from the Cochrane Collaboration concluded that “Current evidence is insufficient to support Pycnogenol use for the treatment of any chronic disorder.
 Well-designed, adequately powered trials are needed to establish the value of this treatment” (18).

-Today, Pycnogenol is available in more than 700 dietary supplements, multivitamins and health products worldwide.
+Today, Pycnogenol is available in more than 700 dietary supplements, multivitamins, and health products worldwide.

 Like other supplements, Pycnogenol isn’t regulated by the FDA or similar drug regulatory agencies.
-Therefore, it’s difficult for consumers to know exactly what they’re getting or whether the product is effective.
+Therefore, it’s difficult for consumers to know exactly what they’re getting or whether the product is useful.
 Furthermore, there is no specific dosage recommendation, and dosages can vary between supplements.